 The bulk of the movie concerns the night that follows where things go from bad to worse followed by positively nightmarish as Les struggles to get himself out of progressively worse situations that he finds himself and his Grandfather's precious Caddy up to their necks in.

-" and "Mystery Date" -- which has a very similar feel to "License to Drive", starring a young Ethan Hawke.
+It's reminiscent of "Adventures in Babysitting" and "Mystery Date" -- which has a very similar feel to "License to Drive", starring a young Ethan Hawke.

 Driving Examiner: "Okay Mr Anderson, I want you to parallel park there..."

 Driving Examiner: "What, am I speaking greek? -yes THERE!"

 Richard Masur who also starred in "Risky Business", "My Science Project" and "The Thing" plays Les's father in such classic style that he makes his character one of the most memorable of the movie.